 Can I use Borax for fleas on my wood floors?

 Yes.
 Its a little harder and much messier to apply since you have to get it down into the cracks of the floor, then wipe off the surface.

 Flea control in the home doesn't happen overnight.
 Fleas multiply quickly and yard fleas become fleas in house in the blink of an eye.
 Be patient and don't give up!
 And pat yourself on the back.
 Fleas don't build up a resistance to borates like they do pesticides so you're doing something good for the earth!

 If you think this is all to much trouble and believe topical flea medicines, flea bombs, flea sprays and flea shampoos are the way to go, please think again.

-The bottom line is, a truly healthy dog is not a host for fleas.
+It took me too many years to learn that a truly healthy dog is not a host for fleas.
 I mean this literally.

 Two dogs in the same flea infested environment and the one fed commercial dog food and given yearly vaccines will pick up hundreds of fleas while a dog fed a raw diet (and titer tested for disease immunity instead of vaccinated) won't have any fleas at all.

 I now enjoy a fleeless home with a fleeless dog who doesn't even scratch behind her ears.
 It's lovely.